peter88213/aeon2yw/docs/usage.md

 Note: Your custom configuration file does not have to contain all the entries listed above.
 The changed entries are sufficient.

-## Conversion rules
+## Conversion rules for newly created yWriter projects

-The column labels refer to timelines based on the "yWriter" template.
+The names/column labels refer to timelines based on the "yWriter" template.

 -   All events with the "Scene" property ticked are converted to regular scenes and placed in a regular chapter (*).
 -   All events with the "Scene" property not ticked are converted to "Notes" scenes and placed in a "Notes" chapter (*).